MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ### Tabs in the Explorer pane

 The **Explorer** pane has the following tabs:

 *   **Page** tab - Explore the file system that's returned from the server to construct the current webpage, and select JavaScript files to view, edit, and debug.
 This is the main tab in the Explorer pane.

 *   **Filesystem** tab - When using Workspaces, to save changes to local files.
 This enables DevTools to act as an Integrated Development Environment (IDE).
 [Set up a Workspace](#set-up-a-workspace), so that changes you make in DevTools get saved to the code on your file system.
 Alternatively, for persistent editing of local files, use the "Edge DevTools for Visual Studio Code extension"; navigate to [When to use local Workspaces and extensions](#when-to-use-local-workspaces-and-extensions), below.

 *   **Overrides** tab - Override page assets (such as images) by files from a local folder.
-It's a way of changing what the server sends, after the server returns assets.
-This overriding is on a per-folder basis.<!--clarify per-folder overriding-->  [Overrides][DevtoolsJavascriptOverrides]
+This is a way of changing what the server sends, after the server returns assets.
+This overriding is on a per-folder basis, as described in [Overrides][DevtoolsJavascriptOverrides].

 *   **Content scripts** tab - Used for extensions.
 Content scripts are from extensions; extension authors use them.
 Use this to debug the JavaScript that an extension is injecting onto the page.
+If you want to avoid stepping into content script code, navigate to [Mark content scripts as Library code][DevToolsJavaScriptGuidesMarkContentScriptsLibraryCode].

-*   **Snippets** tab - Create and save JavaScript code snippets, for reuse on any webpage. (todo: on every page, or a specified page only?)
+*   **Snippets** tab - Create and save JavaScript code snippets for reuse on any webpage, such as code to include jQuery, as described in [Create, save, and run Snippets](#create-save-and-run-snippets).

 *   \>> (**More tabs**) - This "double chevron" button displays the above tabs when the display is narrow.
 *   ... (**More options**)
     *   **Group by folder** - Controls how files are displayed in the **Page** tab: as a flat list, or grouped by server and directory.